-We consider Geroch's symmetry reduction only with respect to $\xi$ and the corresponding projection map $\pi$ according to \Eqref{eq:hopf}.
-Since $\xi$ and $\eta$ commute, we are allowed, in principle, to apply the symmetry reduction successively one after the other for both fields.
+Since $\xi$ and $\eta$ commute, we can apply Geroch's symmetry reduction successively for both fields.
 However, the result is then not a smooth manifold, but rather a manifold with boundary.
-In order to avoid the corresponding complications, we perform the reduction only with respect to $\xi$ and obtain the orbit manifold $S=\R\times\St$ with the $3$-metric $h$ with Killing field $\eta$.
-Here, the push-forward of $\eta$ along $\pi$ to $S$ is again denoted by $\eta$.
-Recall that the push-forward of $\xi$ is $0$.
-Now, according to Geroch \cite{Geroch2} and Gowdy \cite{Gowdy73}, Einstein's vacuum field equations imply that the twist quantities of the $U(1)\times U(1)$-action on $M$,
+While our discussion in \Sectionref{sec:linearproblem} is not effected by this and is therefore carried out in this fully reduced picture, we would run into serious problems for the PDE analysis in \Sectionref{sec:existence}.
+In that section we therefore only perform the reduction with respect to $\xi$ and hence obtain the smooth orbit manifold $S=\R\times\St$; the push-forward of the other Killing vector field $\eta$ along $\pi$, which we denote again by $\eta$, is then a smooth Killing vector field of the $3$-metric $h$ and we have $\eta=\partial_\phi$ (in the standard polar coordinates on \St given by \Eqref{eq:sphericalcoordinates} associated with the Hopf map by \Eqref{eq:hopf}).